Understanding Neurodiversity

 The neurodiversity movement promotes inclusive and non-judgmental language.

-Many organisations prefer person-first language – “a person with autism” or “a person with dyslexia”.
-However, some research suggests that the autistic community prefers the use of identify-first language – “an autistic person”.
+Many organisations prefer person-first language – “a person with Autism” or “a person with dyslexia”.
+However, some research suggests that the Autistic community prefers the use of identify-first language – “an Autistic person”.

 Rather than making assumptions, it is best to ask an individual about their preferred language.